10/31/2024

 Mike Dennison

 100% in the outfit side of the business.
-When you look at the aftermarket side, you know, lift kits, wheels, these businesses are performing very well in a prepared market that we talked about.
-But those businesses are doing real well.
+When you look at the aftermarket side, you know, lift kits, wheels, these businesses are performing very well.
+In our preparedness market, I think we talked about it, but those businesses are doing real well.
 They're hitting their commits.
 We're pretty happy with them.
-So this is really around trying to get the chassis clean so that we can get the right chassis in for the efforts we want to do.
+So this is really around trying to get the chassis clean so that we can get the right chassis in for the outfits that we want to do.

 speaker

-Okay.
-And then finally, I guess, in the prepared remarks, I guess you talked about you think the quote was some signs of softness in consumer.
-Is that sequential softness that you're seeing the underlines that were getting worse into the end of 24 here and that's giving you the challenging outlook for 25?
-Or is that just the same trend you've been seeing in recent quarters?
+Okay, and then final, I guess, in the prepared remarks, I guess you talked about you think the quote was some signs of softness in consumer.
+Is that sequential softness that you're seeing the underlying consumer getting worse into the end of 24 here, and that's giving you the challenging outlook for 25, or is that just the same trend you've been seeing in recent quarters?

 speaker